zishon89us/node-cheat/awsome/README.md

 *   AWS: Edge locations are endpoints for AWS which are used for caching content, typically this consists of CloudFront, Amazon's Content Delivery Network (CDN).
 *   AWS: Edge locations are to cache static content for fast delivery to users by near by data centers.
 *   Sentry is open source error tracking tool that can be used to what issue occurred and how without getting any input from user.
+*   According to Stack Overflow 2018 survey mongodb is the most wanted database, the world’s largest developer survey with over 100,000 respondents.